The City Cook The City Cook, NY

 Tangy With Mustard and Sliced Cornichons

-The subtle sweetness of pork chops combines perfectly with the piquant taste of vinegar, mustard and tiny French pickles called cornichons.
+The subtle sweetness of pork chops combines perfectly with the piquant taste of vinegar, mustard, and the tiny French pickles called cornichons.

-Buy your chops from a good butcher and ask him to cut your pork chops to 1/2-inch thickness and they'll cook in a skillet in less than two-minutes a side.
+Buy your pork chops from a good butcher and ask him to cut the chops to 1/2-inch thickness.
+That way they'll cook in a skillet in less than two minutes a side.

 The sauce comes together quickly in the same pan as the pork chops.
-This recipe cooks fast enough for a weekday meal and most of the ingredients -- except the cornichons -- you may already have on hand.
+This recipe cooks fast enough for a weekday meal and most of the ingredients you may already have on hand.

 Ingredients